ratthachat/awesome-biochem-ai/README.md

-# Awesome AI models applied to Biochemistry
+# Curated list of AI models applied to Biochemistry

-Favorite list on AIs, especially Deep-learning approaches applied to Biochemistry (for all picture credits see https://github.com/ratthachat/awesome-biochem-ai/tree/main/pictures)
+This is my personal favorite list on AIs, especially Deep-learning approaches, applied to Biochemistry.
+(for all picture credits see https://github.com/ratthachat/awesome-biochem-ai/tree/main/pictures)

 ## Table of Contents